webguyio/tiny-2fa/readme.txt

 1. The code you're trying to enter may have expired.
 Even if you get a fresh code, you may need to reload the login page again first before trying the new code.
 2. You may need to clear the browser cache and try again.
+3. If you're using Cloudflare, you'll need to either [restore visitor IPs](https://developers.cloudflare.com/support/troubleshooting/restoring-visitor-ips/restoring-original-visitor-ips/) or disable brute force protection.
-3. If you're using a caching plugin, make sure it doesn't cache login pages or otherwise exclude your login page in its settings.
+4. If you're using a caching plugin, make sure it doesn't cache login pages or otherwise exclude your login page in its settings.
-4. In your authenticator app, you may need to find and use a setting called something like "Sync Clock with Google."
+5. In your authenticator app, you may need to find and use a setting called something like "Sync Clock with Google."

 = What 2FA methods are available? =